-This heating element most often has absorbent wick, cotton or wadding inside (along with wire) which soaks up the e-liquid and when the atomizer is hot enough, it converts the e-liquid to vapour which is then puffed out by the user and looks similar to traditional cigarette smoke.
+This heating element most often has absorbent wick, cotton or wadding inside (along with wire) which soaks up the e-liquid and when it gets hot enough, it converts the e-liquid to vapour which is then puffed out by the user and looks similar to smoking.

-There are numerous different types of atomizer made by many manufacturers and they come in various different shapes and sizes.
+There are numerous different types of coils made by many manufacturers and they come in various shapes and sizes.

 Technology is rapidly advancing so new ones are being introduced on a regular basis, and their performance is being improved all the time.

-Most of us are the same, we get something new and exciting and we want to use it straight away, and we may not take the time to understand the basics before we’re ‘trying it out’.
-However, when it comes to electronic cigarettes and their components, if the correct steps are not taken to ‘prime’ the new equipment it can result in poor performance, a burnt atomizer/coil/wick, and a shortened life for atomizers.
+Most of us are the same, we get something new and exciting and we want to use it straight away, and we may not take the time to understand the basics before we’re trying it out.
+However, when it comes to electronic cigarettes and their components, if the correct steps are not taken to ‘prime’ the new equipment it can result in poor performance, a burnt out coil, and shortened life of coils.

-To avoid problems, it’s really important to ensure the atomizer is properly primed (procedure explained further down).
+To avoid problems, it’s really important to ensure the coil is properly primed (procedure explained further down).